stanfordnlp/dspy/README.md

 ✅ **Metrics** and **Assertions**: Automatic feedback and retries
 ✅ **Optimizers**: Automatic tuning for instructions, few-shot examples, and LM weights in multi-step programs

-Instead of "prompt engineering" with hacky strings, you should explore a systematic space of modular and trainable pieces. **DSPy** proposes many new design patterns for how to do this, depending on your task complexity and amount of data you have (if any).
+Instead of "prompt engineering" with hacky strings, you should explore a systematic space of modular and trainable pieces.
 You select built-in layers (`modules`) to use, and give each layer a `signature` (input/output spec).
 You then simply call your modules in free-form Python code to define your control flow.
 Lastly, you decide on your `metric` and you use one of the DSPy `optimizers` to compile your high-level code into high-quality instructions, automatic few-shot examples, updated LM weights for large or small LMs.

 For complex tasks, **DSPy** can routinely teach powerful models like `GPT-3.5` and local models like `T5-base` or `Llama2-13b` to be much more reliable at tasks. **DSPy** will compile the _same program_ into different few-shot prompts and/or finetunes for each LM.